ReproNim/OHBMEducation-2022/Exercise/README.md

 ```

 Now we are going to 'fork' (make a copy) of our specially prepared reduced version of the ds001907 dataset.
 To do this, we will
-1. Open a browser
-2. Navigate to the dataset's repo: https://github.com/ReproNim/ds001907-EDU
+1. In your browser open up a new tab to the dataset's repo: https://github.com/ReproNim/ds001907-EDU
-3. 'Fork' this dataset to your own account.
+2. 'Fork' this dataset to your own account.

 ![picture](../pics/GitHub_fork.png)